The not-so-obvious benefits of a colonoscopy

 I finally scheduled it 13 months later.
 Guess what?
 The worst part was the prep (and even that wasn’t that bad).
 It was no big deal.

-Ever the optimist, I would dare say there are unexpected positive things to come from getting a colonoscopy:
+Ever the optimist, I would dare say there are some surprising, unexpected benefits of acolonoscopy:

 • My belly was flat and my skinny jeans fit better than ever … for a few days anyway.
 If you want to jump-start that weight-loss plan, what better way than a liquid diet and complete colon cleanse?